 The online classroom can sometimes feel like a lonely place due to a lack of presence of the instructor and other students.
 This lack of presence can negatively affect learning and lead to student attrition.
 Fortunately, some relatively simple measures can significantly add the essential human element to online courses.

-In an interview with Online Classroom, Jennifer Merrill, instructional designer at Salisbury University, offered some design and facilitation recommendations for ensuring a sense of presence in online courses.
+In a recent interview, Jennifer Merrill, instructional designer at Salisbury University, offered some design and facilitation recommendations for ensuring a sense of presence in online courses.